-During the late fall (depending upon the winter) and early spring the gate on Highway 26 is locked by the forest service.
+During the late fall (depending upon the winter) and early spring, the gate on Highway 26 is locked by the forest service.
 We have a copy of this special key.
 It is then possible for a brief (sometimes longer) period of time to drive in.
-However, this is only for an experienced winter driver with AWD and chains (shovel ready in the car) if there is any snow on the ground.
+However, this is only for an experienced winter driver with AWD and chains (make sure you have shovel ready in the car) if there is any snow on the ground.

 If you are allowed to drive in, please note that this is a risky privilege.
-Winter snow can come at any time making it very expensive if at all to get your car out if you get snowed in.
-If so, please keep an eye on the weather and usually best to just drop off your things then move your car to a snow park and walk back in. (we once had someone with AWD who thought he could drive no matter what to find that he got stuck in the campground.
-After pleading with the forest service they allowed a private contractor to plow to his car which cost \$300.
-One gal who lived in Pioneer cabin didn't move her car out in time and it was stuck inside all winter.
+Winter snow can come at any time making it very expensive (if possible at all) to get your car out if you get snowed in.
+Please keep an eye on the weather and note that is usually best to just drop off your things, then move your car to a snow park and walk back in.
+We once had someone with AWD who thought he could drive no matter what, only to find that he got stuck in the campground.
+After pleading with the Forest Service they allowed a private contractor to plow to his car which cost him \$300.
+One gal who lived in Pioneer Cabin didn't move her car out in time, and it was stuck inside all winter.

-So if you do drive in you MUST lock the gate immediately after entering, do not let any unauthorized cars in.
-If you get stuck, you must figure out how to get your car out of the roadway which may be one lane for up to 1.5 miles.
+So, if you do drive in, you MUST lock the gate immediately after entering.
+Do not let any unauthorized cars in.
+If you do get stuck, you must figure out how to get your car out of the roadway which may be one lane for up to 1.5 miles.

-It is recommended that you leave a snow shovel in your car and carry lock deicer or a lighter with a flame if you do not have remote auto locks (as the gate lock can freeze in the winter time).
+It is recommended that you leave a snow shovel in your car and carry lock deicer, or a lighter with a flame if you do not have remote auto locks as the gate lock can freeze in the winter time.

-Usually it is recommended that unless the pavement is clear to not attempt to drive in during this transition period.
+It is recommended that unless the pavement is clear, to not attempt to drive in during this transition period.